whipowill/d2-qolbot/README.md

 - ``Config.Leaders=["MyCharOne", "MyCharTwo"]`` - set an array of characters who bots will allow to be leader.
 - ``Scripts.ForceSave=true`` - put at the end of your scripts, will fix progress retention issues.

+I've also added some additional chat commands for bot followers which is discussed below.

 ## Multiplayer

 - Prep the game: